Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A course of directed reading in an approved topic.

-area.
-It is also an ideal paper for students contemplating an honours degree as the
+subject area.
+It is also an ideal paper for students contemplating an honours degree

-specific research and knowledge will be designed to prepare for and support a dissertation.
+as the specific research and knowledge will be designed to prepare for and support

-Students are advised to discuss the special topic supervision with an appropriate lecturer before they leave for the summer vacation break.
-This will facilitate a smoother course approval process, and if necessary, preparatory activities and readings can be undertaken prior to the start of first semester.
+Students are advised to discuss the special topic supervision with an appropriate lecturer before they leave for the summer vacation break, this will facilitate a smoother course approval process.

 - Schedule C